Texas Education Code (TEC) §38.003 defines dyslexia in the following way:

 Adopted by the IDA Board of Directors, Nov.
 12, 2002.
 This Definition is also used by the National Institute of Child Health and Human Development (NICHD).

-If you suspect that your child may have dyslexia or other difficulties with learning, talk with your student's teacher.
+If you suspect that your child may have dyslexia or other difficulties with learning, talk with your student's teacher or campus counselor.

 2) The Dyslexia Handbook published by the Texas Education Agency.